shsarv/Hackerrank-10-Days-of-Statistics/ReadMe.md

 # 10 Days of Statistics

-### HackerRank 10 Days of Statistics tutorial Solution implemented in Python
+### HackerRank 10 Days of Statistics tutorial problem Solution implemented in Python

 <table>
 <tr>